 Each slice of this easy egg breakfast casserole is thick, flavorful, and satisfying; plus, the recipe is an incredibly convenient breakfast choice since it’s make-ahead and infinitely adaptable.
-Like quiche, you can use your favorite seasonings and cheeses, vegetables like peppers and mushrooms, meats like sausage or bacon, or you can make it vegetarian.
+Like quiche and breakfast egg muffins, you can use your favorite seasonings and cheeses, vegetables like peppers and mushrooms, meats like sausage or bacon, or you can make it vegetarian.
 The best part is that you can assemble this dish ahead of time so breakfast is a breeze in the morning!

 I originally published this recipe in 2015 and have simplified it over the years.
 Let me show you how it comes together so you too can experience this crowd-pleasing superhero meal.